cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 ### Creating simple transactions

-To have a clearer understanding of how sending transaction works using `cardano-cli`, first lets create another wallet like so:
+To have a clearer understanding of how sending transactions work using `cardano-cli`, first lets create another wallet like so:

 **Generate payment key-pair**
 ```bash